jeremy-w/ayadn/README.md

 - get posts reposted by a user

-- get users who starred a post
+- get users who starred/reposted a post

 - read other streams: Checkins, Global, Trending, Conversations